 Shortly after, Prince Felipe and his wife Letizia arrived with their daughters Leonor, seven and Sofia, five.
 The blonde youngsters each sported colourful outfits and appropriate winter boots to see their 74-year-old Grandfather.

 As he left the hospital 44-year-old Felipe said he had found his father to be “very well” adding “he is phenomenal and all is well.”
 The heir apparent also commented that the family had been keen to come together for Juan Carlos, to help encourage a swift recovery.

 Spain’s Prime Minister, Mariano Rajoy, also spoke positively of the monarch’s situation.
 "I found him well and animated", he said, "we are all very happy.
 We talked about medicine and life itself, but mostly that everything is going well and from now on he is going to start walking and going for walks and try to recover as quickly as possible."

-to Botswana, the king fell down a flight of stairs and had to be flown back by private jet for a two-hour operation.
+Juan Carlos was undergoing further hip surgery following an operationhe had earlier this year.
+In April, during a holidayto Botswana, the king fell down a flight of stairs and had to be flown back by private jet for a two-hour operation.
 In an official statement the palace said: "the king suffered a fracture of his right hip in three places, linked to arthritis.
 A hip replacement was carried out."

 Members of the royal family rallied around the king at the time although Iñaki and Cristina were unable to visit as they were living in Washington.
 After three years in the American city the Duke and Duchess of Palma and their four children recently moved back to Spain and now reside in Barcelona.